 Sunday Brunch on the Farm

-We have decided to leave the archive of this wonderful event here for other farmers across the country to get some ideas of things they can do to diversify their operation.
+We have decided to leave the archive of this wonderful event here for other farmers to get some ideas of things they can do to diversify their operation.
 We have found that hosting on-farm community events has been an asset to Greentree Naturals sustainability.
-The rewards for having these kinds of activities are remarkable.
-With a small farm operation such as ours, we simply can not afford to hire employees, haven’t figured out a way to clone ourselves, and refuse to have on-farm events unless we can make it the best that we have to offer.
-We may return to hosting Sunday Brunch on the Farm at some date in the near future.
-We will keep you apprised of our plans for this event.
+The rewards for having these kinds of activities are significant for building relationships with our local community.

 Information about 2004 and 2005 Brunches

 Diane Green and culinary artist, Sora Huff came together for a truly collaborative event in a unique and peaceful farm setting.
 Food at Greentree Naturals is always fresh from the gardens and exceptional!

 Each event presented a tour of the farm, a delectable brunch based on the freshest produce from our gardens, and an unforgettable experience of the spirit and the abundance of the bountiful gardens at Greentree Naturals